-grid.periodicgrid module
+grid.periodicgrid module#

 Grids with periodic boundary conditions.

-To understand how the algorithm in get_localgrid
+To understand how the algorithm in get_localgrid works, it may be useful

 review a few basic crystallographic concepts: